-Do not travel to the Dominican Republic due to health and safety measures and COVID-related conditions.
+Reconsider travel to the Dominican Republic due to COVID-19.

 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for the Dominican Republic due to COVID-19, indicating a high level of COVID-19 in the country.
 Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
 Before planning any international travel, please review the CDC's specific recommendations for vaccinated and unvaccinated travelers.
 Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in the Dominican Republic.

 Exercise increased caution in the Dominican Republic due to crime.